 Planning a Stay

 Yallingup is most accessible by car from Perth, with Caves Road functioning as the main artery through the northern Margaret River zone.
 The drive takes approximately three hours under normal conditions, and having a vehicle during the stay is effectively necessary given the dispersed nature of cellar doors, beaches, and walking trails in the region.
 The Michelin Key designation suggests the property performs to a consistent standard across seasons, but the shoulder months of March through May and September through November tend to offer the leading balance of settled weather and lower visitor numbers in the Margaret River corridor.
-Pricing and specific room configurations are leading confirmed directly with the property, as neither is in our current records.
+Pricing is $281 per night, and the property has 12 rooms.
 For guests weighing wellness-focused properties elsewhere in Australia, Eden Health Retreat in Currumbin Valley and Wildman Wilderness Lodge in Marrakai offer points of comparison in different climatic zones.

 How It Stacks Up